 When the insured dies, the company will pay out the death benefit as a cash payment (tax-free) directly to your loved ones.

-Your beneficiaries can spend the money on anything, including end-of-life expenses, debts, or medical bills, and they keep any leftover funds.
+Your beneficiaries can use the money for any purpose, including end-of-life expenses, debts, or medical bills, and retain any remaining funds.

 Mutual Of Omaha Guaranteed Acceptance Insurance For Seniors